JakeMartin99/Lightboard_v2.0/README.md

 Code by Jake Martin, hardware by Eric Heising

+# WARNING!
+This project frequently has bright, quickly flashing colors, particularly so in some specific modes.
+Do NOT use this if that could cause health concerns for you.

 # Arduino folder
 Contains present version of Arduino C++ to operate the physical lightboard.
 Still in-progress is implementing some of the successfully Python-emulated modes, fixing minor hardware bugs, and making codebase more readable by structuring it similar to the emulator.
 Intended to be run off of an ESP32 board with a connected button, audio volume sensor, and a linearly-connected grid arrangement of FastLED compatible light strips.